-Court won’t stop Texas abortion ban, but OKs clinics’ suit
+Court won’t stop Texas abortion ban, but lets clinics sue

-WASHINGTON (AP) — The Supreme Court has ruled that Texas abortion providers can sue over the state’s ban on most abortions, but the justices are allowing the law to remain in effect.
+WASHINGTON (AP) — The Supreme Court on Friday left in place Texas’ ban on most abortions, but ruled that clinics can sue over the state’s most restrictive abortion law in the nation.

-The law has been in place since Sept.
+The law has been in place for more than three months, since Sept.
 1.

 The outcome is at best only a partial victory for abortion providers.
-The same federal judge who already has once blocked the law almost certainly will be asked to do so again.
-But then his decision will be reviewed by the 5th U.S. Circuit Court of Appeals, which has twice voted to allow enforcement of the abortion ban.
+The same federal judge who already has once blocked the law, known as S.B.
+8, almost certainly will be asked to do so again.
+Then his decision would be reviewed by the 5th U.S. Circuit Court of Appeals, which has twice voted to allow enforcement of the abortion ban.

-The case could return to the justices and so far there have not been five votes on the nine-member court to put the law on hold while the legal fight plays out.
+The case could return to the justices, and so far there have not been five votes on the nine-member court to put the law on hold while the legal fight plays out.

+“The Court should have put an end to this madness months ago, before S. B. 8 first went into effect.
+It failed to do so then, and it fails again today,” Justice Sonia Sotomayor wrote in a separate opinion.

 The court’s conservative majority also seems likely to roll back abortion rights in a Mississippi case that was argued last week, although that decision is not expected until the spring.